 Pork rillettes probably sound fancy, but really they’re the opposite of fancy.
-Their presentation and rustic, and their flavor subtle.
+Their presentation is rustic, and flavor subtle.
 But they’re fabulous!

 You serve rillettes the same way you serve a pâté or terrine, with good bread, olives and cornichons.
 It’s especially good as part of a cheese platter.